 Skip to main content

 When debugging with SMU enabled, unwanted security/safety alerts may be reported.
-To understand the cause of a reported alarm, please consult Infineon documentation for your chip.
-Nevertheless, in the following, the most common issues are discussed.
+To understand the cause of a reported alarm, please consult the Infineon documentation for your chip.
+Nevertheless, the most common issues are discussed below.

 If the SMU is set up strict, some debugger accesses might cause SMU Alarms (bus errors).
 The reason is that the chip can not differentiate between illegal and debugger accesses.